zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/overview.md

 ### Pricing

-Early adopters of CFT can enjoy the service for free until the end of FY22.
-We will release the indicative pricing in Q3 of FY22.
+If you're an early adopter of CFT, you can use the service for free until further notice.
+If you want to learn more about indicative pricing, [get in touch with us](#contact-us) and we'll provide you with all the details.

 ### Contact Us